remotestorage/modules/README.md

 This will automatically build any changes to a file with the same name in `dist`.
 You can also just build all modules using `grunt build`.

+### Interactive Module Console

+You can run an interactive node.js console with remoteStorage.js and a module of your choosing being loaded using the following command:

+    npm run console [module name]

+In order to connect a remote storage within the console, you can call `configure` on the remote directly with the storage info, like so:

+    remoteStorage.remote.configure({userAddress: 'basti@5apps.com', token: '123456789abcdefg', href: 'https://storage.5apps.com/basti', storageType: 'draft-dejong-remotestorage-02'})

 ### Docs

 Documentation via NaturalDocs: